terraform-ibm-modules/terraform-ibm-watsonx-saas-da/README.md

 - Editor platform role on Watson Machine Learning to create and delete the service.
 - Editor platform role on Watson Studio to create or delete the service.
 - Editor platform role on Cloud Object Storage to create and delete the service.
+- Editor platform role on watsonx.data if you must provision.
 - Editor platform role on watsonx.governance if you must provision.
 - Editor platform role on watsonx Assistant if you must provision.
 - Editor platform role on Watson Discovery if you must provision.